Live in Washington County?

 No street address or temporary?

 If you live in Washington County without a street address or are living in temporary accommodations, you may obtain a Temporary - No Permanent Address card.
 Photo ID required; proof of address is not.
+Check with your library to see if they offer this card type.

 Own property in Washington County?